bio-chris/BioSegNet/README.md

 * Select the recently created project directory
 * Based on the size of the images you are using the software will present you a list of possible tile sizes and tile numbers.
 When using the GPU, be aware that the maximum tile size possible will be limited by the GPU memory.
 If you run out of memory, try to select a smaller tile size
-* Choose the number of augmentation parameters: here you can specify how many augmentations per image you want to generate
+* Choose the number of augmentations per image you want to generate
 * Specify augmentation operations: visit https://keras.io/preprocessing/image/ to see what the different augmentation operations do
+	* Horizontal flip
+	* Vertical flip
+	* Width shift range
 * Create weight map: a weight map shows objects that are in close proximity to each other and is used to force the convolutional neural network to learn border separations.
 Be aware that when selecting "Create weight map" that the augmentation process will take longer and the training data will use more disk space

 ### Train model